Overview - 2021/2022

 If your formal studies are behind you, and you’ve already gained some valuable experience working in the engineering field, the Practical Elements of Mechanical Engineering program will allow you to hone in on your already specialized skills, increasing your value and respect in the workplace.

-In one short year, you’ll train in the practical elements associated with your profession, such as CAD, Blueprint Reading, and Machining and Welding.
+In one short year, you’ll train in the practical elements associated with the profession of mechanical engineering, such as CAD, Blueprint Reading, and Machining and Welding.
 You’ll dig deep into CADD fundamentals, and SPC and Metrology, along with tool design, industrial pneumatics and PLCs.
-You’ll work in state-of-the-art labs with cutting edge equipment, alongside your already well-established peers and potential colleagues.
+You’ll work in state-of-the-art labs with cutting-edge equipment, alongside your already well-established peers and potential colleagues.
 As well, you’ll learn more about project management, sharpening your leadership and administrative skills.
 All of this will enhance your already world-class set of engineering skills.

 ---|---|---|